What Is a Nutraceutical Merchant Account?

 How Do Virtual Terminals Benefit Nutraceutical Businesses Offering Mail-Order Services?

-What Fees Are Associated With Nutraceutical Merchant Accounts?
+What Fees Are Associated With Nutraceutical Merchant Account?

 What KYC Documents Are Required to Set Up a Nutraceutical Merchant Account?

 To set up a merchant account, you will need to provide some of your business and personal documents to the payment service provider.
-This is a mandatory step and cannot be ignored.
+It is a mandatory step and cannot be ignored.
 Sponsor banks must verify the key documents to comply with KYC and AML regulations.
-Let us explore some most important documents that you will have to share with the payment service provider.
+Let us explore some of the most important documents that you will have to share with the payment service provider.

 Government-Issued Photo ID

-Although the merchant account will be under your company’s name, it is important for the payment service provider to know the people behind the company, and that is why you will have to submit the photo ID proof of all the directors of your company.
-For this you can submit either a driver’s license or the passport.
+Although the merchant account will be under your company’s name, the payment service provider needs to know the people behind the company, and that is why you will have to submit the photo ID proof of all the directors of your company.
+For this, you can submit either a driver’s license or a passport.
 Remember that the photo ID must be clear and should have at least 6 months of validity.

 Business Registration Documents